okezieobi/server-my-diary-demo/README.md

 ## Required Features

-- Users can send requests create an account and log in.
+- Users can send requests to create an account ie signup and log in.
-- Users send requests view all entries to their diary.
+- Authorized users send requests to view all entries to their diary.
-- Users send requests view the contents of a diary entry.
+- Authorized users send requests to view the contents of a diary entry.
-- Users send requests add or modify an entry.
+- Authorized users send requests to add or modify an entry.

 ## Optional Features